NRCan/geo-deep-learning/docs/source/configuration.rst

     mode:  ...
     debug: ...

+.. _configurationdefaultparam:

 Defaults Parameters
 ===================

-The *defaults* section is where all default ``yaml`` files are loaded as input values for each category of parameters, you dont have to specify all of them.
+The *defaults* section is where all default ``yaml`` files are loaded as input values for each category of parameters, you don't have to specify all of them.
 For example, ``model: gdl_unet`` means the ``config`` folder contains a subfolder called ``model`` which have a ``gdl_unet.yaml`` file.
 So for every time that **GDL** code call the parameter ``model``, it will have all the variables set in the ``gdl_unet.yaml``.
 If you want to run **GDL** with another model like ``smp_deeplabv3``, you only have to change ``model: gdl_unet`` to ``model: smp_deeplabv3``.
 Just be sure that you have ``smp_deeplabv3.yaml`` in your ``model`` folder (the :ref:`confexample` section have an example on how to change this parameter in the command line).
-Options for each category of parameters are found in config subfolders by the same name.
+Options for each category of parameters are found in config subfolder by the same name.

 .. code-block:: yaml